Zasilkovna/WooCommerce/packetery/readme.txt

 = I'm missing a feature I would like to see, what should I do? =

 We are constantly working on adding new features.
 You can find a list of features we are currently working on in the "You can look forward to" chapter.
-If there is a feature You would like to see added, that is missing in our list, then please contact us at technicka.podpora@zasilkovna.cz
+If there is a feature you would like to see added, that is missing in our list, then please contact us at technicka.podpora@zasilkovna.cz

 = I have found a mistake in the plugin or need help with the installation or set up of the plugin. =